martinlars/HCM_Deck_Agent/README.md

-# HCM Deck Course Agent
+# HCM Deck Mandatory Training Bot

 > **Your company told you to finish 7 mandatory compliance trainings by Friday?**
 > 90 minutes each.
 SCORM, quizzes, NPS feedback, "click every hotspot to advance".